timosalm/tap-sales-workshop/workshop/workshop/content/exercises/supply-chain.md

-As a customer, I love the idea that all TAP components are OpenSource.
+As a customer, I love the idea that all TAP components are **OpenSource**.
 This allows me not to lock myself with a specific vendor.

 ![TAP is built with an open source-first mindset!](../images/tap-open-source-first.png)